 Kentucky may be the perfect state for you if you love horse racing, bluegrass music, hunting or fishing, and bourbon.

-And you may also love the idea of the flat individual and corporate income tax rate that the Kentucky Legislature adopted for 2018 and future tax years.
+And you may also love the idea of Kentucky’s flat individual and corporate income tax rate.
 A flat tax rate can make it easy to calculate how much tax you owe.
 But if you’re a low-income taxpayer, that flat rate may mean you’re required to pay more of your needed funds to the state, whereas higher earners may be able to more easily afford to pay the same percentage of their income.

 The flat tax rate is just one of the rules you need to know if you must pay Kentucky state tax.
 Let’s look at the rules and some information that can help you file your tax return in the commonwealth of Kentucky.